-Next choose which list of codecs to target with this Bulk Action (Figure 53).
+Next choose which list of codecs to target with this Bulk Action (Figure 58).

-I want to: Ad Remove Subscribe Unsubscribe Add/Remove Adds units to, or Removes units from.
-Contact Urits.
-Subscribe/UnitSee Dect autoscribe/UnitSee given unit to given all too on all too on a given units that are: "Subscribe" allows a given unit to view all the units in a given Members of Star Trek List Following permission. to/from this contact list: Members of/Following "Members of" refers to all units that are in the selected Contact List.
-"Following" refers to units that are following the selected Constrait List.
-Star TrekList • Contact List.
+Bulk Contact List Assignment I want to: Ad Add/Remove Adds units to, or Removes units from.
+Contact Urts.
+Subscribe/UnitSelect units that are: Members of Following Star Trek List Subserting a given unit ter novel time.
+Sin a given modernt addit COOR Context List. permission. to/from this contact list: Star Trek List • Members of/Following "Members of" refers to all units that are in the selected Contact List.
+"Following" refers to units that are following the selected Contact List.
+Send Bulk Action

-FIGURE 53 BULK DEVICE SELECTION
+FIGURE 58 BULK DEVICE SELECTION